Skip to content

 1. Within your identity provider, configure Non-Employee Risk Management as a service provider.

-Configure your attribute claim within your identity provider to contain the following attributes:
+Configure your attribute claim within your identity provider to contain the attributes corresponding to the user's name, email, and groups within Non-Employee Risk Management.

 2. Within Non-Employee Risk Management, go to Admin > System > Authentication.